Md-Yaseen-Dev/Notes/HTML Readme/Html attributes.md

 <b>The href Attribute :</b>
 HTML links are defined with the a tag.
 The link address is specified in the href attribute.

-*For example the link given below:-*
+*For example visit the link given below:-*
 <a href ="https://www.w3schools.com">vist w3school link</a>

 <b> The lang Attribute:- </b>